ilyaskazi/react-voting-app/docs.md

 ![image-banner](./screenshots/react-bootstrap-starter.png)

-> This is an update to the previous article I wrote on [React & Bootstrap Starter Template](https://chrisdev.hashnode.dev/react-and-bootstrap-starter-template)

 ## Why a Template?

 It's because they save time.

 The process of setting up a project can be always frustrating and it's always repetitive.
-That's why I have a template for almost every stack I do.
+A starter template is good to remain focus on core requirements of the project.

 # React & Bootstrap

 I love using Bootstrap because of the almost Zero configuration and the hustle of designing a responsive web layout is taken care of so I just focus on how a site would look.

-**Updates ...**

-I wrote a similar article and after some updates here and there, I made a few changes and decided to re-write the article, of course after updating my template.

 ## Components:

-I have 4 ready-to-use components:
+Ready-to-use components:

 1.  ### Meta